rnag/dotwiz/README.rst

 ``DotWizPlus``
 ~~~~~~~~~~~~~~

-``DotWizPlus`` enables you to turn special-cased keys into valid
+``DotWizPlus`` enables you to turn special-cased keys, such as names with spaces,
-*snake_case* words in Python, as shown below.
+into valid *snake_case* words in Python, as shown below.
 Also see the note
 on :ref:`invalid-characters` below.

 .. code:: python3